stackql/stackql/docs/developer_guide.md

 Examples are present [here](/docs/examples.md).

+## Server mode

+**Note that this feature is in alpha**.
+We will update timelines for General Availability after a period of analysis and testing.
+At the time of writing, server mode is most useful for R&D purposes:
+- experimentation.
+- tooling / system integrations and design thereof.
+- development of `stackql` itself.
+- development of use cases for the product.

+The `stackql` server leverages the `postgres` wire protocol and can be used with the `psql` client, including mTLS auth / encryption in transit.
+Please see [the relevant examples](/docs/examples.md#running-in-server-mode) for further details.

 ## Concurrency considerations

 In server mode, a thread pool issues one thread to handle each connection.